System Architecture

 - Ideal for structured data and agent self-documentation

-Best for: Explicit facts, structured data you control, agent's own reasoning and learnings
+Best for: Explicit facts, structured data you control, agent's own reasoning and learnings, non-conversational content

 # Agent documents its own workflow